ProductiveRage/CompilableTypeConverter/README.md

 ## Overview

-We've had to specify an IPropertyGetterFactory (AutoMapperEnabledPropertyGetterFactory) which looks for properties on the source type that can be used for the constructor arguments on the destination type, an IConstructorInvoker (SimpleConstructorInvokerFactory) which can generate a new destination type instance given a ConstructorInfo reference and set of argument values and an ITypeConverterPrioritiser (ArgsLengthTypeConverterPrioritiser) which defines what to do in cases where multiple elligible constructors are found on the destination type.
+We've had to specify an IPropertyGetterFactory (AutoMapperEnabledPropertyGetterFactory) which looks for properties on the source type that can be used for the constructor arguments on the destination type, an IConstructorInvoker (SimpleConstructorInvokerFactoryt) which can generate a new destination type instance given a ConstructorInfo reference and set of argument values and an ITypeConverterPrioritiser (ArgsLengthTypeConverterPrioritiser) which defines what to do in cases where multiple elligible constructors are found on the destination type.

 Each of these items is straight-forward and could be easily swapped out for alternate implementation if desired.
 I have some thoughts about using LINQ Expressions to see how far the performance can be improved over the use of reflection.